klaylton/wp-custom-code/README.txt

 Donate link: https://www.criarsitewordpress.com
 Tags: code, css, javascript,
 Requires at least: 3.0.1
-Tested up to: 3.4
+Tested up to: 6.0.2
-Stable tag: 1.0
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adicione CSS e Javascript em suas páginas de forma simples e rápida.
-O WP Custom Code suporta o CodeMirror.
+Add CSS and Javascript to your pages simply and quickly.
+WP Custom Code supports CodeMirror.

 == Description ==

-Este plugin adiciona 3 campos em cada página e post de seu blog onde é possível digitar seus código em uma interface legível.

-Além de muito leve e funcional, o plugin WP Custom Code ainda permite que você trabalhe com bibliotecas externas.
-Basca colar o endereço da biblioteca javascript de sua preferência no campo destinado e você já poderá desfrutar desse recurso indispensável.
+This plugin adds 3 fields on every page and blog post where you can type your code in a readable interface.

+In addition to being very light and functional, the WP Custom Code plugin also allows you to work with external libraries.
+Basque paste the address of the javascript library of your choice in the designated field and you will be able to enjoy this indispensable resource.

 == Installation ==

-= De dentro do painel (recomendado) =
+= From inside the dashboard (recommended) =

-1. Navegar para `Painel` ▸ `Plugins` ▸ `Adicionar novo`;
+1. Navigate to `Dashboard` ▸ `Plugins` ▸ `Add New`;
-2. Pesquise por`WP Custom Code`;
+2. Search for `WP Custom Code`;
-3. Clique em `Instalar`, depois em `Ativar`.
+3. Click `Install`, then `Activate`.

-= Instalação Manual =
+= Manual Installation =

-1. Baixe o plugin como um arquivo .zip;
-2. Descompacte o arquivo baixado e faça o upload da pasta`wp-custom-code` para o diretório `/wp-content/plugins/`
+1. Download the plugin as a .zip file;
+2. Unzip the downloaded file and upload the `wp-custom-code` folder to the `/wp-content/plugins/` directory
-1. Navegue para `Painel` ▸ `Plugins` e ative o plugin.
+1. Navigate to `Dashboard` ▸ `Plugins` and activate the plugin.

 == Frequently Asked Questions ==

-= Posso executar códigos PHP? =
+= Can I run PHP code? =

-Infelizmente, no momento o plugin não possui suporte para scripts PHP.
+Unfortunately, at the moment the plugin does not support PHP scripts.

 == Screenshots ==

-1. Os campos serão impressos em posts e páginas.
+1. The fields will be printed on posts and pages.

 == Changelog ==

+= 1.1.0 =
+* Compatible with WordPress 6.0.2.

-= 1.0 =
+= 1.0.0 =
-* Versão inicial de lançamento.
+* Initial release version.